cgomez374/my-blog-app/README.md

-# 📝 Blog Platform
+# React Blog App

-A full-featured blog platform built with React and Vite.
-Users can view, create, edit, and delete blog posts.
-The app supports theme switching (light/dark mode), filtering by category or author, and includes a basic login system.
+A full-featured blogging application built with React, React Router, and Context API.
+This app supports viewing, adding, editing, and deleting blog posts, with user authentication, and filtering.

 ---

-## 🚀 Features
+## Features

-- 📰 View a list of blog posts
+- Display a list of blog posts with title and snippet on the homepage
-- 🔍 Filter posts by category or author
-- 🧾 View full details of each post
+- View full post details on a dedicated page
+- Add new blog posts via a form
-- ✍️ Create, edit, and delete blog posts
+- Edit and delete existing posts
-- 🌗 Light/Dark theme toggle (stored in localStorage)
-- 🔐 Basic authentication using React Context
-- 🔄 Routing using React Router
+- Filter posts by category or author
+- User authentication with login/logout and protected routes
+- Responsive design with a clean, professional UI

 ---

-## 🛠️ Tech Stack
+## Technologies Used

-- **Frontend:** React (via Vite)
+- React (with Vite)
-- **Routing:** React Router
+- React Router DOM for client-side routing
-- **State Management:** React `useState`, `useEffect`, and Context API
+- React Context API for shared state (theme and authentication)
-- **Styling:** CSS (custom light/dark themes)
+- Local component state management with `useState`
+- LocalStorage for optional post persistence
-- **Persistence:** localStorage for theme and login state
+- CSS for styling and responsive design

 ---

-## 📁 Project Structure

-my-blog-app/
-│
-├── public/ # Static assets
-├── src/
-│ ├── components/ # Reusable components (PostList, PostItem, etc.)
-│ ├── context/ # Theme and Auth Contexts
-│ ├── data/ # Dummy post data (if not using API)
-│ ├── pages/ # Page components (Home, PostDetails, Login, etc.)
-│ ├── App.jsx # Main app component with routing
-│ └── main.jsx # Entry point
-├── package.json
-└── README.md